New Mexico gunman who killed 3 and injured 6 shot randomly at cars, houses, police say

-FARMINGTON, N.M. — An 18-year-old man armed with at least three guns roamed through a northwestern New Mexico community firing randomly at cars and houses Monday, killing three people and injuring six others including two police officers before he was killed, authorities said.
+FARMINGTON, N.M. — Authorities on Tuesday were trying to determine why an 18-year-old man roamed through a northwestern New Mexico neighborhood and randomly sprayed houses and cars with bullets, killing three people and wounding six others, including two police officers, before police killed him.

-The shootings occurred around 11 a.m. in Farmington, a city of about 50,000 people near the Four Corners — where New Mexico, Arizona, Utah and Colorado meet — that is a supply line and bedroom community to the region's oil and natural gas industry.
+The shootings occurred around 11 a.m.
+Monday in Farmington, a city of about 50,000 near the Four Corners — where New Mexico, Arizona, Utah and Colorado meet — that is a bedroom community for the region's oil and natural gas industry.

 The shooting was ''honestly one of the most horrific and difficult days that Farmington has ever had as a community,'' he said.